2011 Egyptian revolution: Under the Supreme Council of the Armed Forces

-23 July: Thousands of protesters attempted to march to the defense ministry after a speech by Mohammed Tantawi commemorating the Egyptian Revolution of 1952, but are met with counter-insurgents with sticks, stones and Molotov cocktails.
+23 July: Thousands of protesters attempted to march to the defence ministry after a speech by Muhammad Tantawi commemorating the Egyptian Revolution of 1952, but are met with counter-insurgents with sticks, stones and Molotov cocktails.

 1 August: Egyptian soldiers clashed with protesters, tearing down tents.
-Sixty-six people were arrested.
+Over 80 people were arrested.

 6 August: Hundreds of protesters gathered and prayed in Tahrir Square before they were attacked by soldiers.

 9 September (2011 Israeli embassy attack; the "Friday of Correcting the Path"): Tens of thousands of people protested in Suez, Alexandria and Cairo; however, Islamist protesters were absent.

-9 October (Maspero demonstrations): Late in the evening of 9 October, during a protest in the Maspiro television building, peaceful Egyptian protesters calling for the dissolution the Supreme Council of the Armed Forces, the resignation of Chairman Field Marshal Mohamed Tantawi and the dismissal of the governor of Aswan province were attacked by military police.
+9 October (Maspero demonstrations): Late in the evening of 9 October, during a protest in the Maspiro television building, peaceful Egyptian protesters calling for the dissolution the Supreme Council of the Armed Forces, the resignation of Chairman Field Marshal Muhammad Tantawi and the dismissal of the governor of Aswan province were attacked by military police.
 At least 25 people were killed, and more than 200 wounded.

 19 November: Clashes erupted as demonstrators reoccupied Tahrir Square.
 Central Security Forces used tear gas to control the situation.

 20 November: Police attempted to forcibly clear the square, but protesters returned in more than double their original numbers.
 Fighting continued through the night, with police using tear gas, beating and shooting demonstrators.

 21 November: Demonstrators returned to the square, with Coptic Christians standing guard as Muslims protesting the regime pause for prayers.
 The Health Ministry said that at least 23 died and over 1,500 were injured since 19 November.
 Solidarity protests were held in Alexandria and Suez.
 Dissident journalist Hossam el-Hamalawy told Al Jazeera that Egyptians would begin a general strike because they "had enough" of the SCAF.